 Confucius said: “You may seize the commander-in-chief of an army, but you cannot remove the sense of purpose of the humblest person.”

 Confucius said: “Only Zilu can stand in his shabby hemp gown next to people wearing fox and badger furs without feeling embarrassed: ‘free of envy, free of greed, he must be a good man.’”
 When Zilu continuously chanted these lines, Confucius said: “You’re moving in the right direction, but is that a good reason to be so self-satisfied?”

 Confucius said: “It’s only in the cold of winter that you realize that the pines and cypresses are the last to wither.”

 Confucius said: “The wise are never perplexed; the good are never anxious; the brave are never afraid.”

-How could it be that I do not long for you?
+How could it be that I don’t long for you?

-Confucius said: “He does not really long for her.
+Confucius said: “He doesn’t really long for her.
 If he did, would he care about the distance?”